LGBTQ stands for lesbian, gay, bisexual, trans (transgender/transsexual), and queer. Read about LGBTQ and other definitions.

 Protection in Schools

 Schools must respond to discrimination complaints from LGBTQ people.
-Federal law bans discrimination and harassment in public schools, also protects students from being harassed for their appearance and behavior.
+Federal law bans discrimination and harassment in public schools, and also protects students from being harassed for their appearance and behavior.

 It’s illegal if your school reveals if you are LGBTQ.